LarissaGuder/spotify-awesome-list/README.md

 #### [Music Taste](https://musictaste.space/)
   Is a web app which helps users gain insights into their Spotify listening habits and compare their music taste with friends.
 Made by [Kalana Vithana](https://www.twitter.com/_kalpal)

-### To create playlists
+### To create playlists :dvd:
 #### [Smarter Playlists](http://playlistmachinery.com/):
   Smarter Playlists is a web app that lets you build complex playlists by assembling simple components.
-Made by [Twitter](https://twitter.com/plamere).
+Made by [Paul Lamere](https://twitter.com/plamere).

-### To organize playlists
+### To organize playlists :label:
 #### [Exportify](https://github.com/watsonbox/exportify):
   Export Spotify playlists using the Web API.
 Made by [Howard Wilson ](https://github.com/watsonbox).